 Inventory management software systems

-Inventory management software systems generally began as simple spreadsheets that tracked the quantities of goods in a warehouse, but have become more complex.
+Inventory management software systems generally began as simple spreadsheets that track the quantities of goods in a warehouse but have become more complex since.
 Inventory management software can now go several layers deep and integrate with accounting and ERP systems.
 The systems keep track of goods in inventory, sometimes across several warehouse locations.
-The software also calculates the costs -- often in multiple currencies -- so that accounting systems always have an accurate assessment of the value of the goods.
+Inventory management software can also be used to calculate costs -- often in multiple currencies -- so that accounting systems always have an accurate assessment of the value of the goods.

-Some inventory management software systems are designed for large enterprises, and they may be heavily customized for the particular requirements of those organizations.
+Some inventory management software systems are designed for large enterprises and can be heavily customized for the particular requirements of an organization.
 Large systems were traditionally run on premises, but are now also deployed in public cloud, private cloud and hybrid cloud environments.
 Small and midsize companies typically don't need such complex and costly systems, and they often rely on stand-alone inventory management products, generally through SaaS applications.